 Seminar series: Weekly research seminars will be given every Friday afternoon by members of the program faculty.
 Attendance is required by all student research interns, and lunch will be provided.

 Student research presentations: At the completion of research program, the summer research interns will be expected to provide a 2-3 page written summary of their research experience.
 In addition, all students will provide an oral or poster/PowerPoint summary of their research.
 Students and mentors will also be encouraged to produce abstracts for submission to local, regional and national meetings.
-If the students’ research is accepted for presentation at a scientific meeting, the Pediatric Summer Research Program will provide funding for travel and registration for the student to travel to one scientific meeting.
+If the students’ research is accepted for presentation at a scientific meeting, the Child Health Research Internship will provide funding for travel and registration for the student to travel to one scientific meeting.

 All students and participating program faculty will complete a research program evaluation.